andrejewski/dn-paint/README.md

 **Two colors at once** DN Paint allows you to use two colors at once: the primary color is used via the left mouse click, the secondary by the right click.
 This is a conveinence that has a few bugs right now.
 Left clicks are more reliable.

 **Paint tools** DN paint includes three standard paint tools:

 - draw, which is what existed before except this does not rotate through colors
 - fill, which is the standard paint bucket action
 - clear, which gives you a clean slate

 **Tool?** Nyan is the fourth color tool which changes the color on every draw, cycling similar to the original painting interface.

 ## Problems

 DN Paint has to work within and against Layervault's drawing rules, which essentially means any action their code takes DN Paint has to manually reverse.
-This has lead to a lot of problems with the UI.
+This has lead to a lot of problems with the user interface.

 There are many possible fixes.
 We could try to disable the event callbacks Layervault listens for, but I have not found an adequate solution there.
 I have also thought about making a virtual dom to mimic the events taken on the interface, merging those changes on to the canvas when complete.
 But that idea probably would suffer from performance issues as well as limit the types of interactions possible.